Expo 2010 pavilions: Urban Future Pavilion

 Visitors walking through five exhibition rooms found examples of sustainable solutions for urban problems concerning living, traffic, energy supply, and city planning.
 There were specific references to innovations put into practice in such diverse cities as Beijing, Kōbe, Freiburg im Breisgau, Canberra and San Diego.
 The tour included an animated movie shown in a 35-meter-high hall which presented a colorful fantasy world.

 The pavilion is located in an old renovated manufacturing plant.
-It is the first building to receive a MOHURD three-star green building certification, equipping many energy and eco-housing technologies such as solar panel, wind turbine, as well as LED lighting.
+It is the first building to receive a MOHURD three-star green building certification, equipping many energy and eco-housing technologies such as solar panels, wind turbine, as well as LED lighting.

 National pavilions

 189 of the world's 196 nations were represented at Expo 2010, either in stand-alone pavilions or within larger pavilions.
 The three largest national pavilions were the China Pavilion, the Africa Pavilion, and the Pacific Pavilion.

 Africa Pavilion

-The Africa Pavilion was made up of joint presentation by 42 nations and 1 organization from Africa.
+The Africa Pavilion was made up of a joint presentation by 42 nations and 1 organization from Africa.

 It received a total of about 23 million visitors during the duration of the Expo.